Dadido3/D3config/README.md

 ToDo:

 - [ ] Fix Dropbox to cause files to not save, as it shortly prevents write access.
+- [ ] Cache trees of storage objects, don't read from disk when writing.
+- [ ] Ignore change events caused by writing into storage objects.
+- [ ] Handle []byte in a compact manner.

 ## Usage